Loading...

 A siren approaching to an observer at rest in the Doppler effect problem

-Draw a vector from the siren to the person.
-This is the reference direction for our problem.
-The police car's velocity is in this direction, so we must choose the positive sign for the velocity of the police car.
 On the other hand, the person (or observer) is at rest, so $v_O=0$.
-Substituting these into the following formula gives, \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v}{v-v_S}f_S \\\\ &=\frac{340}{340-30}(1200) \\\\ &\approx 1316\quad \rm Hz \end{align*} Thus, if a siren emitting $1200\,\rm Hz$ approaches (with $30\,\rm m/s$ toward a person at rest, he/she hears a sound of a frequency of about $1316\,\rm Hz$.
+Substituting these numerical values into the given formula, we get: \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v}{v-v_S}f_S \\\\ &=\frac{340}{340-30}(1200) \\\\ &\approx 1316\quad \rm Hz \end{align*} Thus, if a siren emitting a frequency of $1200\,\rm Hz$ approaches a person at rest with a velocity of $30\,\rm m/s$, the person hears a sound with a frequency of about $1316\,\rm Hz$.

 A siren receding an observer at rest in the Doppler effect problem

 Draw a vector from right to left and compare the sign of all other velocities with this direction.
-In this case, the siren's velocity is in the opposite direction of this vector, so we must choose a positive for its speed.
-Before solving, we expect a lower pitch (frequency) is perceived by the person. \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v}{v+v_S}f_S \\\\ &=\frac{340}{340+30}(1200) \\\\ &\approx 1102\quad \rm Hz \end{align*} As expected.
+In this case, the siren's velocity is in the opposite direction of this vector, so we must choose a positive sign for its speed.

 Problem (2): A sound wave of frequency $525\,\rm Hz$ is emitted by a stationary source toward an observer who is moving away with a constant speed of $25\,\rm m/s$.